+Map Memory

-Map Memory The emulation memory can be configure as you desire.
+The H8/536 emulator is provided with 126K byte of high-speed emulation memory which you can configure as you desire.
+This allows you to store programs and data used in development before target system memory is available.
 You can define emulation memory as emulation RAM, emulation ROM, target RAM, target ROM or guarded memory.
 For this example, map the address 0 hex through 2fff hex as emulation ROM, and fc00 hex through feff hex as emulation RAM.